ravenusmc/game_ratings/readme.md

 website.

 # Issues / Other
 The web scraping is working although there seems to be a slight issue with some of the value that are returned.
 I almost believe that this is an issue with Metacritic but I'll be looking into it more.
 It appears that some ratings on metacritic will change from time to time.
+I believe that I've fixed this issue.
+Metacritic placed user scores on their professional critics page so once I realized that I fixed this problem...I hope!

 # Preview